 Now for the fun part: the paper I got!
 The paper I got ranged in price from ₩1,000(85¢)/sheet to ₩3,600($3.05)/sheet.
 Typically the more elaborate, thick pages were more expensive.

 Very pretty, yes?
 Not to mention ginormous in size.
 Pulling the dimensions from the website, these are 2'x3'.

 On to my freebies, or gifts with purchase, as the owner called it.

 A jewelry box, which has been put together and showcased in the beginning of this post!

 More paper!
 These are smaller sheets of paper, but they're more textured than the regular hanji paper I got.
 I haven't figured out a use for them yet, but I have plans to go back to Insa-dong in the next week so I'm sure I'll find something to use them for by then!

 That concludes my haul!
-I have already joked with Michael that I'm going to take a chunk of our savings before we move and buy up everything I can from the hanji stores here.
+I have already joked with M that I'm going to take a chunk of our savings before we move and buy up everything I can from the hanji stores here.
 I looked into methods of getting Hanji supplies back in the States, and there are few to none.
 The few options I did find were expensive, so I'm going to stock up while here!
 Who cares that I wasn't supposed to pick up a new arts & crafts hobby while here.
 LOL

 So, what do you think of Hanji from the little bit I've posted about it?
 Would you like me to post some more in-depth stuff about this fun little craft?